IDEA—Indigenous Design & Engineering Academy

 The Engineering Outreach Office is following the COVID-19 guidance laid out by the University of Toronto.
 Please see UTogether for the most up-to-date information.
 As the University determines procedure and policy for the summer term we will update participants prior to the program start date (with as much notice as possible).

 Participants should expect to participate in 3, general types of activities in this program: Learning Indigenous/STEM content from specialists, engaging in active sessions such as guided reflective practice, discussions, outdoor-based activities, brainstorming sessions and activity development, and supporting virtual camp delivery for children and youth.
 Some activities will be hands-on, and interactive, others will involve listening, reading, thinking, and speaking with others.

-All those who complete this program will be prepared to take on instructional roles at camp and workshop programs, like those offered at Engineering Outreach and at Actua’s 41 network member colleges and universities across Canada, especially those programs with InSTEM on-the-land programs within the Actua network membership.
-Students will also be invited to join a larger national network of Indigenous youth in STEM and take part in other similar Indigenous leadership and training opportunities led by Actua.
+All those who complete this program will be prepared to take on instructional roles at camp and workshop programs, like those offered at Engineering Outreach and other colleges and universities across Canada.
 Applications can be highly competitive in these programs and as such, participants should be aware that their participation in this program does not guarantee any future offer of employment.